The Scandinavian Superman,

 My relationship with the book began in the early 2000s when

 I obtained a copy of the original Danish edition.
-At the time I did not speak Danish
+At the time I did not speak

-an unhealthy degree of curiosity, I slowly worked through the text.
-What I
+determination, and an unhealthy degree of curiosity, I slowly worked through

-discovered was unlike any Superman story I had ever read.
+the text.
+What I discovered was unlike any Superman story I had ever read.

 This was not Metropolis.
 This was not Smallville.
 This was